 It may seem like a lot of considerations, but most Teacher Training Courses are a significant investment of time and money.
 You need to find the right course for you!
 Completing the course could lead to you supplementing your income or changing your career!
 Learn more about how to choose a TTC for you

 Most Training Courses will give you a graduation certificate, but consider if the course will provide you with the ability and confidence to teach yoga.

 Another thing to be aware of is insurance to teach.
 You may have a graduation certificate, but this does not mean you can go on to get insurance.
-Reputable insurance companies will not accept online training courses and require a minimum amount of contact hours before they will offer coverage.
+The insurance company we use - Balens Ltd. - will not accept online training courses and require a minimum amount of contact hours before they will offer coverage.

 All of the Yoga Alliance Professionals accredited training courses have met our requirements.
-These courses will give you the knowledge you need to become a teacher, and they are all face-to-face learning!
+These courses will give you the knowledge you need to become a teacher!

 Having accreditation with an organisation such as Yoga Alliance Professionals does have its perks.
 You will boost the public’s trust in you as a yoga teacher, and you’ll display competence through the quality training you receive.